builttoroam/builditbetadocs/index.md

 <h2>Build it Beta</h2>
-Testing and feedback tool for Windows and Windows Phone applications.
-Now has support for Windows Phone 8.0 xap, Windows Phone 8.1 xap and appx package formats.
+Build it Beta is a testing and feedback tool for Windows and Windows Phone applications.
+Supports .xap and .appx format packages for Windows and Windows Phone.

+support: **support@builditbeta.com**